Elisheva-H/IOT_W25_G02_Smart_Prosthesis/README.md

 Avigail Yampolsky, Elisheva Hammer and May Abraham

 ## Details about the project:
+This project aims to develop a management tool for a smart prosthetic using an ESP32 and a touchscreen interface.
+It provides a platform for customizing prosthetic parameters, executing preprogrammed movements, adjusting sensor behavior, and more.

 ## Folder description:
 * ESP32: source code for the esp side (firmware).